 North American Asbestos Corporation was an important supplier to Foseco.
 In 1964, the company’s scientific advisor sent a letter to a purchasing agent at Foseco.
 The letter warned about the association between asbestos exposure and lung cancer.
 Foseco continued using asbestos.

 In the 1970s, several steel plants that bought Foseco products, including Bethlehem Steel and Republic Steel, shared concerns about asbestos.
 Foseco downplayed the risks and only stopped using asbestos in the late 1970s.

 Asbestos Lawsuits against Foseco

-In spite of the thousands of asbestos lawsuits that Foseco has faced, mostly from former employees and their families, the company managed to survive without needing to reorganize under bankruptcy protection.
-It also never had to create an asbestos trust fund to compensate victims or to cover future claims.
-Anyone with a claim against the company must take legal action in order to seek compensation.
+Foseco also did not have to establish an asbestos trust fund to compensate victims and cover future claims.
+Anyone with a claim against the company must take legal action to seek compensation.

 What to Do if You Were Exposed to Foseco Asbestos Products